 Step 3: Choose a catchy name

-Finding a clear, powerful name for your business can be extremely helpful when it comes to branding and marketing efforts.
+Finding a clear, powerful name for your business can be extremely helpful when it comes to branding and marketing.

 So it’s time to get creative.
 Get a pen and paper out and start brainstorming.
-As you are coming up with names, keep these things in mind:
+Keep these things in mind:

 - Avoid names that are hard to spell or difficult to pronounce;